rachzy/rachzy/README.md

 ## About me

 I'm a 16 years old boy that loves gaming, coding and listening to Spotify.
 I'm currently studying to become a Software Engineer
+(My true name is Pedro Henrique, but I prefer being called just by Henrique)

 <b>Occupation:</b> High school student at <b>Federal Institue of Education, Science and Technology of Triângulo Mineiro</b> <br>
 <b>Graduating on:</b> Technical IT Course at <b>Federal Institue of Education, Science and Technology of Triângulo Mineiro</b> (3 years length) <br>